 Question format includes, but is not limited to quantitative problems and multiple choice.
-The exams are closed-book and closed-notes.
-On the exams you will be allowed to use 1) a writing instrument & eraser, 2) basic calculator, and 3) instructor provided test materials, with no other items allowed.
+The exams are closed-book but one page of notes is allowed.
+On the exams you will also need to bring 1) pencils & eraser, 2) basic calculator, and 3) scratch paper.
 Exam dates are indicated on the outline.
 Exams must be taken on the date scheduled unless prior arrangements have been made.
 No make-up examinations will be administered.